udaybhaskar717/Automatic-Defective-Dective-system/README.md

-# Industrial Defect Detection Dataset
+# Automatic Defect Detection Dataset

 This dataset consists of images of industrial components categorized into 15 different categories.
 Each category includes both defective and non-defective samples, with ground truth masks provided for defective samples in the test set.
 The dataset is designed for tasks such as defect detection, classification, and segmentation.